June 1 1861 Saturday

 Virginia.
 Skirmish at Arlington Mills.

 Virginia.
-Union Colonel Thomas Armstrong Morris arrived in Grafton with a brigade of volunteers.
-This movement secured the safety of the vital junction of the Baltimore & Ohio Railroad from Confederate control.
+Governor of Indiana Oliver Morton appointed Colonel Thomas Armstrong Morris Morris as the quartermaster general of the state’s troops and then on 27 April 1861 he was made Brigadier-General in the Indiana state militia but did not accept a commission in the US Volunteers.
+Morris took command of a brigade of newly raised Indiana state troops which became known as the “Indiana Brigade”.
+Morris’ brigade arrived in Grafton on this date and secured the safety of the vital junction of the Baltimore & Ohio Railroad from Confederate control.
 Morris approved Colonel Benjamin Franklin Kelley’s plan to make a two-pronged attack against the Confederate forces in Philippi, about thirty miles from Grafton.
-The principal advance would be made by 1,600 men led by Kelley himself, and would include six companies of his own regiment, nine companies from the 9th Indiana Infantry under Colonel Robert Huston Milroy, and six companies from the 16th Ohio Infantry.
-In order to deceive the enemy into believing their objective was Harper’s Ferry, they departed eastwards by train.
-They de-trained at the small village of Thornton and marched south on a back road (on the same side of the river as Philippi) intending to arrive at the rear of the town.
+The principal advance would be made by 1,600 men led by Kelley himself with six companies of his own regiment, nine companies from the 9th Indiana Infantry under Colonel Robert Huston Milroy, and six companies from the 16th Ohio Infantry.
+To deceive the enemy into believing their objective was Harper’s Ferry, they departed eastwards by train.
+They then de-trained at the small village of Thornton and marched south on a back road (on the same side of the river as Philippi) intending to arrive at the rear of the town.
 Meanwhile, the 7th Indiana Infantry under Colonel Ebenezer Dumont was sent to Webster, about three and a half miles southwest of Grafton.
 There they would combine with the 6th Indiana Infantry under Colonel Thomas Turpin Crittenden and the 14th Ohio Infantry under Colonel James Blair Steedman.
 The combined column, with a total of 1,400 men and two 6-pounder guns under the overall command of Dumont (with the assistance of Colonel Frederick West Lander, acting as a volunteer aide-de-camp to Major-General George Brinton McClellan), would march directly south from Webster on the Turnpike.
 In this way, the Union force would execute a double envelopment of the Confederates at Philippi.

 Virginia.
 Incident at Arlington Mills.